RandomKiddo/youtubeplugins/CONTRIBUTING.md

 ### License Notice

 Note that all changes made must comply with the GNU GPLv3 License.
-For more information, either see: https://www.gnu.org/licenses/gpl-3.0.en.html or [License](https://github.com/RandomKiddo/youtubeplugins/main/LICENSE)
+For more information, either see: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) or [License](https://github.com/RandomKiddo/youtubeplugins/main/LICENSE)

 ___